-The APS mechanism is necessary to coordinate the two endpoints of transport entity and implement 1+1 bidirectional protection switching even for a unidirectional failure.
+The APS mechanism is necessary to coordinate the two endpoints of the transport entity and to implement 1+1 bidirectional protection switching even for a unidirectional failure.

 6.3.
-1:1 bidirectional protection switching
+1:1 Bidirectional Protection Switching

-Figure 3: 1:1 bidirectional linear protection switching
+Figure 3: 1:1 Bidirectional Linear Protection Switching

 In 1:1 bidirectional protection switching, for each direction, the source endpoint sends traffic on either the working transport entity or the protection transport entity.
-The sink endpoint receives the traffic from the transport entity where the source endpoint sends on.
+The sink endpoint receives the traffic from the same transport entity on which the source endpoint sends the traffic.

-In the normal condition, for each direction, the source endpoint and sink endpoint send and receive traffic from the working transport entity.
+In the normal condition, for each direction, the source and sink endpoints send and receive traffic from the working transport entity.